SIGGRAPH Papers Committee Notes: 2022, and the future

 The addition of rebuttals to the SIGGRAPH review process made the process more flexible by allowing authors to respond to problems in the reviews.
 (I think SIGGRAPH was the first—or one of the first—conferences to allow rebuttals.)
 But the process can be too flexible.
 IIRC the first year, rebuttals could be unlimited-length PDF files, and one paper had a 60-page PDF rebuttal with figures.
 This is too much, for both authors and reviewers.
 There was also an author BBS for discussion with authors, which was really bad too.
-I’ve heard similar things when ICLR later tried the same thing, they had the same problems: authors felt like they were on call during the rebuttal week, trying to answer every BBS comment and request for new experiments during the week.
+I’ve heard similar things when ICLR later tried the same thing, they had the same problems: authors felt like they were on call during the rebuttal week, trying to answer every BBS comment and frantically run every new requested experiment during the week.

 Having dual-track submissions that can be considered for both conference and journal acceptance makes it more likely that these submissions will be accepted to the best-fitting track, and not be rejected; it removes stressful guesswork from the authors deciding where to submit (especially in the first year, when the difference is unclear).
 But it creates more work for reviewers and committee members.
 Maybe in the future the tracks can be separated to save reviewer time/effort.